esme-nadeau/422-Price-Girls/README.md

 ## How to set up .env file

 ## How to deploy to hosting
-This project is deployed on Google Cloud Run, with automatic builds triggered from GitHub whenever changes are pushed to the main branch.
+This project is deployed to Google Cloud Run, with automatic builds triggered whenever changes are pushed to the main branch on GitHub.
 Below are the steps for future maintainers to redeploy, manage secrets, and add new project owners.

-**Automatic Deployment (recommended)**
+---
+### Automatic Deployment (recommended)
 Whenever code is merged into the main branch:
 - GitHub triggers Cloud Build.
 - Cloud Build creates a new container image.